 Then there is a work visa that anyone coming to the country for business, educational, cultural, or artistic reasons.
-Those in any of these categories must successfully apply for a visa before entering the country.

 Another category of visa that may be required is a permanent visa.
 This is a visa for persons intending to live in Brazil.

 Those with a misdemeanor conviction are not considered to represent a potential danger to society.
 For them, obtaining a visa is not a problem.

 According to the Brazilian government, crimes which may pose a problem for those seeking a visa, include, any resulting in a term of confinement or imprisonment.

 These are such crimes as carrying weapons, robbery, murder, fraud, and drug trafficking.